jamie-nevin5/Assignment-3/README.md

 # Assignment-3

+Instructor: Melissa Laurino
+Spring 2024

+Name: Jamie Nevin
+Date: 02/08/24

+We introduced in Assignment #2 the imporatance of data cleaning and why accurrate data is needed when making informed decisions in our field.
+In our assignment, we were faced with making the decision whether or not to omit data we may not know too much about yet.
+Metadata is data about the data.
+Metadata can be structural, administrative, statistical and much more.
+When building your data warehouses it is important to have data cleaning protocols established for your organization BEFORE you start to clean the data.

+Your task for Assignment #3 is to:
+--Create a Github repository for this class.
+It can be public or private.
+If you choose to make it private, add the instructor as a collaborator. @MelissaLaurino
+--Staying Connected -> Visit the Discussion Board and share your username with classmates if you are interested.
+--Upload Assignment #1, #2, and your clean data (If you created a physical clean copy of it, otherwise the link is fine) to your new/established Github repository.
+For every repository you create, you'll automatically have the option to include a README.md (Meta data) file.
+--Create a descriptive and very detailed README.md file for your dataset you have chosen to continue with.
+Insert a link to your Github README.md repository file in the comments section on Blackboard, or attach this assignment for submission.

+Include all of the following information on your README.md file for full credit.
+Be specific!:
+More research may be needed on your dataset, besides general exploration, to answer the different types of metadata questions.
+If you are exploring your data at a greater depth to answer these questions, you can explore on this new document or continue working in Assignment #2.
+(Refer to the Powerpoint notes on Blackboard for examples and guidance.)

 Where is the data from? ​
 This dataset is from Keggle.com.
 A free website that has a bunch of free datasets to access.